dmitrypol/dmitrypol.github.io/_drafts/rails-background-processes.md

 Sometimes instead of building a true microservice architecture where each app is responsible for only one thing we could combine them into more general groups.

-Deploying microservices from shared code base where each one can be scaled / started Separately.
+Deploying microservices from shared code base where each one can be scaled / started separately.

 For a blogging platform we might have UI that users use to manage articles.
 There is a publishing system that is used to read articles (lots of caching).